Cazuelas: Mexican Pottery Dishes

 These large clay dishes are ideal for simmering mole and other sauces because the clay heats the contents evenly, eliminating burnt spots.
 Cazuelas are shallow, usually 5 to 7 inches deep and rounded like a bowl.
 They often have handles for easier handling over open fire.
 The outsides are sometimes painted with bright beautiful colors.
 The inside is glazed and the clay imparts a wonderful flavor to the dish.

 Barro literally means "mud" but generally means "clay," and olla means "pot."
 Ollas are large, deep clay pots perfect for simmering beans, stews and soups.
 The clay heats evenly and is perfect for all-day cooking over a direct flame.
 The clay can be fragile and sensitive to quick temperature changes.
 Cooking in the clay pots imparts an earthy flavor to the dish.

-A large round griddle usually made of clay, aluminum or cast iron but the more modern ones usually have a non-stick finish.
-They are used to warm tortillas, and roast chiles and vegetables.
+A comal is a large, round griddle usually made of clay, aluminum or cast iron, but the more modern ones usually have a non-stick finish.
+They are used to warm tortillas and roast chiles and vegetables.
 They can range in size from a large dinner plate to 2 feet in diameter.
-To view or purchase a comal go here.

 A small wood, stone or clay bowl with an elongated cylinder of the same material that is rounded on each end.

-A small amount of spices or food is placed in the bowl and the end of the cylinder is used to smash the item against the sides of the bowl in a circular motion to pulverize it.
-To view or purchase a molcajete go here.
+A small amount of spice or food is placed in the bowl and the end of the cylinder is used to smash the item against the sides of the bowl in a circular motion to pulverize it.

-Originally made from wood, they are also made of cast iron.
-It consists of two large round plates or blocks of wood that you place a ball of masa and press together to form a tortilla.
-You may run across aluminum versions but they tend to break.
-To view or purchase a tortillero go here.
+Though tortilleros were originally made from wood, they are also made of cast iron.
+It consists of two large round plates or blocks of wood on which you place a ball of masa, then press together to form a tortilla.
+You may run across aluminum versions, but they tend to break.